PatrickFis/Azure-Study-Notes/Azure Developer/Azure Monitoring Apps.md

     - Log-based metrics can be added using the SDK or from automatic collection from auto-instrumentation
     - Can enable analysis through diagnostic traces
     - Supports volume reduction techniques if apps create too much telemetry data
-  - Standard metrics - Stored as per-aggregated time series data (better performance than log-based metrics as they're pre-aggregated during collection, useful for dashboards and real-time alerting)
+  - Standard metrics - Stored as pre-aggregated time series data (better performance than log-based metrics as they're pre-aggregated during collection, useful for dashboards and real-time alerting)
     - Newer SDKs pre-aggregate metrics during collection
     - Application Insights will aggregate your metrics for you if your SDK doesn't support it, though you won't benefit from reduced volume of data transmission.